MustangProtocol/mustang-docs/docs/user-docs/redemption-and-delegation.md

 ### Is there a redemption fee?

 Yes.
 The redemption fee mechanics are broadly the same as in Liquity V1, but with adapted parametrization leading to a faster fee decay.
 The redemption fee is taken as a cut of the total ETH/LST drawn from the system in a redemption.
-Contrary to Liquity V1, the fee does not go to the LQTY stakers but stays with the users as part of their collateral.
+Contrary to Liquity V1, the fee stays with the users as part of their collateral.

 Redemption fees are based on the `baseRate` state variable, which is dynamically updated.
 The `baseRate` increases with each redemption, and exponentially decays according to time passed since the last redemption (half-life of 6 hours).